 Air Conditioners FAQS

 At CAS-Hire we focus on educating customers about our range of portable air conditioning units helping them find the correct model to meet their cooling requirements.
-Our range of portable air conditioners are ideal for hospitals, schools and universities, computer rooms, server rooms and offices.
-We also supply cooling / air conditioning for other larger areas such as galleries, factories, production lines, processes, television production sets and studios.
+Our range of portable air conditioners is ideal for hospitals, schools and universities, computer rooms, server rooms and offices.
+We also supply cooling/air conditioning for other larger areas such as galleries, factories, production lines, processes, television production sets and studios.
 We can provide you with our knowledge and information based on over 30 years of experience in dealing primarily with air conditioning and specifically hire of portable air conditioning units.

 How to choose the correct portable air conditioning unit?

-In order to choose the correct unit, you need answers to the following points.
-In each individual case a heat load calculation will be required to assist determine the most suitable sized unit selection. e.g. no. of people, windows and which direction they face, lights, pc’s, servers, printers, vending machines, amplifiers, ovens etc.
+In order to choose the correct air conditioning unit, you need answers to the following points.
+In each individual case, a heat load calculation will be required to assist determine the most suitable sized unit selection. e.g. no. of people, windows and which direction they face, lights, PC’s, servers, printers, vending machines, amplifiers, ovens etc.

 - What are the ventilation exhaust routes available?
 E.g. how many windows open, ceiling voids with ventilation, doorways etc.

 - Do you require moving the portable air conditioner from room to room?

-If you are moving a portable air conditioner often, you should consider the cooling needs of the different rooms that you will be using it in and try to get a model that covers all aspects your requirements best.
+If you are moving a portable air conditioner often, you should consider the cooling needs of the different rooms that you will be using it in and try to get a model that covers all aspects of your requirements best.
 A portable air conditioner that catches or drains all condensation into a container will need to be emptied more often, but it will exhaust warm, dry air.
 A unit that exhausts moisture will rarely require to be emptied, but the air it exhausts will be moist, and should not be vented somewhere that this moisture would create a problem (such as a dropped ceiling).

 - How many electrical power outlets do you have and have you checked you have suitable capacity available on your ring mains electrical power supply (e.g. fuse box) to accommodate more than one air conditioning unit?